stevencombs/retrocombs.github.io/_drafts/2016-12-10-2016-holiday-gadget-gift-guide.md

 # Audio/Video

 ## Anker SoundCore
+A good Bluetooth speaker is imporatant to any gadget loving geek.
+The Anker SoundCore is my favorite to through into my travel bag.
+Purchase a case to keep is safe and secure.

 ## Fire TV Stick
 If you need a 4K experience, look to the Fire TV instead of the Fire TV Stick.